huygnguyen04/at-everyone/README.md

 # @everyone

 **@everyone** is a Discord analytics tool that transforms raw JSON data from your Discord messages into a wide range of insights.
-By parsing your conversation history, it generates custom and engaging metrics—like identifying your favorite discussion topics using a novel ML pipeline.
+By parsing your conversation history, it generates custom and engaging metrics personalized to you.
 These metrics are then used to build a high-dimensional embedding for each user, which is projected into a 3D semantic space.
 This interactive visualization lets you see your closest connections based on conversational similarity.
 Additionally, you’ll get personalized commentary that explains your unique metrics, giving you a deeper understanding of your Discord activity.

 ## Setup